 Since the event’s inception in 1991, an overriding objective has been to ensure that every penny raised by walkers actually goes to local charities, rather than cover expenses or salaries of the event’s organisers.
 This objective remains as true today as back in 1991, hence the voluntary basis of everyone involved in the organising committee.

 Since 2014 (when ITEX ceased to exist), the event organisers have sought sponsorship from local businesses.
 Such funding effectively covers the overheads in running the event each year and enables the organisers to continue the promise that every penny raised goes direct to charity.
 For instance, 100% of every walkers’ entry fee goes straight into the charity pot for distribution.
 Small surcharges (like P&P) help offset the costs of buying walker packs, producing thousands of pieces of paperwork like sponsorship forms, newsletters, luggage tags, walk maps and postage.

-In addition to assisting Rotary De La Manche in its fund raising efforts, three main charities usually benefit from a significant donation between £15,000 and £20,000, while the remaining nine charities (what we call Potters) each benefit from a share of the pot that can range from between £3,500 and £5,000.
+In addition to making a donation to Rotary De La Manche in its fund raising efforts, three main charities usually benefit from a significant donation between £15,000 and £20,000, while the remaining nine charities (what we call Potters) each benefit from a share of the pot that can range from between £3,500 and £5,000.

 A few small steps can make a BIG difference to the charities being supported, so we encourage every walker to try and raise as much sponsorship, as possible.
 You can download the Sponsorship Form – pass it around your family, friends and work colleagues to help all these local charities.

 We encourage and welcome applications from Jersey charities.
 Please download our charity application form to be considered as a chosen charity in 2023.